jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

-# Barracuda NextGen Firewall for Azure - High Availability Cluster using Internal Load Balancer with Availability Set
+# Barracuda NextGen Firewall for Azure - High Availability Cluster using Internal Load Balancer and an Availability Set

 ## Introduction